jwhitbeck/ditl/examples/plausible/infocom06/README.md

 Instructions
 ------------

-1. Make sure that the DITL\_LIB and PLAUSIBLE\_LIB variables point to the proper jar files.
+1. Make sure that the DITL\_LIB variable point to the proper jar file.

 2. To build, run: